sapegin/washingcode-book/manuscript/Code_style.md

 I’m clearly a shortstringer.

-Another issue of the longstringer approach is that Prettier with default setting of 80 charters will likely make the code ugly and quite unreadable:
+Another issue of the longstringer approach is that Prettier with default setting of 80 characters will likely make the code ugly and quite unreadable:

 <!-- const puppies = [{id: 1, name: 'Dessi', parentId: 3 },{id: 2, name: 'Tsiri', parentId: 3 },{id: 3, name: 'Cthulhu' },] -->